 - Set your oven’s temp to 350°F (175°C).
 Use parchment paper to line the bottom and sides of a 9-inch (22-23-cm) springform pan.

-- Take an electric mixer that has a whisk attachment, beat the butter and 1/2 cup (100g) of caster sugar in a large bowl for about 3 minutes, or until the mixture is pale and fluffy.
-One egg yolk at a time, add the vanilla and stir to blend after each egg yolk.
+- Take an electric mixer with a whisk attachment, and beat the butter and 1/2 cup (100g) of caster sugar in a large bowl for about 3 minutes or until the mixture is pale and fluffy.
+One egg yolk at a time; add the vanilla and stir to blend after each egg yolk.
 Next, add the melted chocolate and beat for about a few minutes, or until nice and creamy, and place aside.

 - Gently incorporate the beaten egg whites into the chocolate mixture in three portions.
 You need to fold once and repeat the same motion in one direction.
 Avoid overworking the mixture, as the final result will be a flat Sacher cake.
 The cake flour is then added in two equal portions, and the dough is only folded until all lumps have been removed.
 Don’t overwork the batter, please.
 If you overwork the batter for Sacher cake, the batter will lose its density and the cake won’t rise as high as it supposes to.
 Sachertorte batter ought to be smooth, fluffy, and very light.

 - Spread the batter evenly in the prepared pan, then bake for 50 to 60 minutes, till a toothpick inserted in the center comes out clean.
-Take the food out of the oven, then allow it to cool fully.
+Take the cake out of the oven and cool it fully.

 - To get a smooth surface, trim a tiny layer from the top of your cake.
 The cake should then be turned over and split in two horizontally.
 It’s best to use a cake-turner at this point to flip the cake over.
 The bottom of the Sachertorte layer needs to be covered with roughly 2/3 of the Apricot jam.
 Spread the remaining jam equally over the top and edges of the cake before adding the top cake layer.
 Jam should thoroughly envelop the cake.
 Let the Apricot jam dry for about an hour, or till it feels dry to the touch, at room temperature.

 - To prepare the chocolate glaze for Sacher torte, heat 2 inches (5 cm) of water in a large heavy-bottomed saucepan or on low heat.
-Make sure the bowl doesn’t contact the water and place a large, heat-proof glass bowl on top to fully cover the saucepan.
-Melt the chocolate and butter in the basin over a period of five minutes.
-Not that the butter has totally melted and you can see a few small pieces of chocolate in the glaze, stir frequently with a silicone spatula, and take away from the heat.
+Make sure the bowl doesn’t contact the water, and place a large, heat-proof glass bowl on top to cover the saucepan fully.
+Melt the chocolate and butter in the bowl.
+Not that the butter has totally melted, and you can see a few small pieces of chocolate in the glaze, frequently stir with a silicone spatula, and take away from the heat.
 Once everything is completely smooth and melted, turn off the heat and let the bowl cool for five minutes.
 Periodically stirring the chocolate.

-- Pour the chocolate glaze over the cake in a single, circular motion, quickly spread it with a large frosting spatula to level it, and then allow it drip down the edges of the cake to thoroughly coat it.
+- Pour the chocolate glaze over the cake in a single, circular motion, quickly spread it with a large frosting spatula to level it, and then allow it to drip down the cake’s edges to coat it thoroughly.
 Work swiftly and with few motions.
-To make handling cakes simpler, kindly use a cake-turner.
+To make handling cakes simpler, kindly use a cake turner.
 The last thing you need to do is to give the glaze a minimum of one hour to dry.

 - Add whipped cream while serving.
-For up to three days, keep it at room temperature in an airtight container.
+Keep it at room temperature for up to three days in an airtight container.